Liquorice

 baseTokenAmount: string,

-/// Number with up to 18 decimal places
+/// Amount of quoteToken with up to 18 decimal places

 quoteTokenAmount: string,

-/// If this field is absent, it means that the order is not partially fillable
+/// If absent, the order cannot be filled partially

 partialFill?: {